 Gold mineralisation has been identified and mined historically in a belt stretching from the Porphyry mining district to the Wallbrook area 8km to the southeast.
 Over 350,000 ounces of gold have been produced from multiple operations from 1921 to 2012.
 This same region today contains a current JORC 2012 mineral resource inventory of 31Mt @ 1.5g/t for 1.5M ounces gold (all Saracen Resources, see their 2017 Annual Report).
 None of these historically mined ounces nor the current mineral resource inventory are contained on Nexus tenements.

 The main sites of gold mineralisation in the district are on the margins of porphyritic intrusions.
 Mineralisation is known to occur within the margins of these porphyries themselves, and also developed within the intruded sheared and altered greenstone sequence lithologies and as mineralised quartz vein stockworks.

-Nexus Exploration Activities (prior to the Newmont tenement acquisition)
+Nexus Exploration Activities

-A historical data review was completed with various data sets being assembled.
+A historical data review has now been completed with various data sets being assembled.
 These data sets were brought into a central database system for more efficient management and interpretation.
 The main sites of gold mineralisation in the district are on the margins of porphyritic intrusions.
 Mineralisation is known to occur within the margins of these porphyries themselves, and also developed within the intruded sheared and altered greenstone sequence lithologies and as mineralised quartz vein stockworks.
 Exploration activities were developed to target these styles of mineralisation.